Bhanu-Chauhan-uoa/DS_Assignment_1/README.md

 Displaying Menu Options: The program displays a menu with options for various operations (insert value, perform operations, pop value, check stack status, delay pop).

-Switch Case for User Input:
-  case 1: Handles inserting values into the stack.
-It uses a nested while (true) loop to allow continuous insertion of
+  pushValue: Handles inserting values into the stack.
-          values until the user decides to stop. case 2: Handles performing operations on the stack (max, min, gcd, lcm).
-The user is prompted to enter the operation, and the corresponding remote method is called. case 3: Pops the topmost value from the stack and prints the result. case 4: Checks if the stack is empty and prints the result. case 5: Handles popping an element after a specified delay.
-The user is prompted to enter the delay time, and the remote method delayPop(int ms) is called.
-  default: Catches any invalid input and prompts the user to enter a valid option.
+  pushOperation: Handles performing operations on the stack (max, min, gcd, lcm).
+  popValue: Pops the topmost value from the stack and prints the result.
+  isEmpty: Checks if the stack is empty and prints the result.
+  delayPop: Handles popping an element after a specified delay.

 Exception Handling: The try-catch block catches and prints any exceptions that occur during RMI operations or user input processing.